ITJesse/UnblockNeteaseMusic/README.md

 # UnblockNeteaseMusic

-A proxy for Netease Music...
+A proxy server for Netease Music...

 # How to use